arzumy/arzumy.github.com/_posts/2013-09-27-how-to-test-action-mailer-with-rspec-and-shoulda-matchers.md

 A quick peek at the source shows the error is right (because your know, error messages could lie to you), ActionMailer matchers not included in shoulda-matchers anymore.
 I can have the same functionalities in Mail itself.
 Read more from [Using Mail with Testing or Spec'ing Libraries](http://rdoc.info/github/mikel/mail#Using_Mail_with_Testing_or_Spec_ing_Libraries).

-Now, I just need to remove those two lines in my `spec/spec_helper.rb` and replace it with this:
+Now, I just need to replace `include Shoulda::Matchers::ActionMailer` with `include Mail::Matchers`.
+Because the matchers directly copied from shoulda-matchers, no further change needed.

-{% highlight ruby %}
-  include Mail::Matchers
-{% endhighlight %}

-The matchers directly copied from shoulda-matchers, nothing else changed in my spec suite.